Au pair vs nanny? What’s the difference?

 And how do you decide which is best for you?

-We get it.
-If you’re searching for childcare and trying to figure out the difference between the two…
+If you’re trying to figure out the differences between the two and you’re mystified:

 1. Au Pairs Live With You, Nannies (Usually) Don’t

 It’s the beginning of the day and you’re running late.

 Your nanny calls and she’s going to be late too!

 With an au pair, you never have to worry about them getting stuck in traffic on their way to your house for work!

 Because they live with you.